What is the role of women in India's military? – DW – 01/30/2025

 "I was interacting with commanders across my area of responsibility and I never felt any kind of discomfort from my side or from them.
 They looked at my professionalism.
 I think it's competence which matters," Kanitkar explained.

-Retired Air Force squadron leader Dutta says male Indian army soldiers and airmen start bring some societal prejudice on women into the early stages of the service, seeing them as the weaker gender.
+Retired Air Force squadron leader Dutta says male Indian army soldiers and airmen display some societal prejudice against women in the early stages of the service, seeing them as the weaker gender.

 "When you come into the forces you leave some amount of your societal thinking behind, become a soldier and you have a role to play." she said.